 This is done because of cultural inertia, and also because the programs until now have only calculated conventional structures.
 This is where the design has been one of the problems.

 Asli Say: If we have to take a look at your House of the Seven Gardens project, it looks quite different than the typical house types.
 The house has spread across the terrain almost looking like a small village.
 Could you tell us a bit about the House of the Seven Gardens?
 How did this small village emerge?

 Fran Silvestre: The project consists of a house with a large surface area.
 It is almost like a small village that seeks to reduce its presence in the natural environment away from white architectures and vernacular populations.
 Additionally, the aim was to approach karstic phenomena, such as including caves and gorges that have been carved by rain and time, in shades of grey stones that already exist in the area.
 The project is understood as a geological landscape surrounded by cork and holm oak as it is in the nearby cave near the two doors.

 Aggregation system was used to reduce the impact on the landscape, which by repeating a single piece, has set seven different outdoor spaces.
 Each one of them reflects a part of a privileged environment, generating a sequence of human landscapes there are blurred between vegetation and is producing limitless fiction.

-Asli Say : In particular, when talking about your residence projects, how does simplicity, the general use of single material and colour together with the minimal approach of interiors affect the user experience?
+Asli Say: In particular when talking about your residence projects, how do simplicity, the general use of single material, and color together with the minimal approach of interiors affect the user experience?